-The first parameter must be a non empty list of strings naming Scheme modules to link (extensions must be omitted).
+The first parameter must be a non empty list of strings naming Scheme modules to link (the file extension may be omitted).
 An incremental link file is generated for the modules specified in module-list.
-By default the link file generated is named 'last.c', where last is the name of the last module.
+By default the link file generated is named 'last.c', where last is the name of the last module, without the file extension.
 The name of the generated link file can be specified with the output parameter.
 If output is a string naming a directory then the link file is created in that directory.
 Otherwise the name of the link file is output.

 The base link file is specified by the base parameter, which must be a string.
 By default the base link file is the Gambit runtime library link file '~~lib/gambc.c'.
-However, when base is supplied the base link file is named 'base.c'.
+However, when base is supplied it is the name of the base link file (the file extension may be omitted).